power-assert-js/espowerify/README.md

         .pipe(gulp.dest('./build'));
 });
 ```
+(note: `mold-source-map` module adjusts absolute paths in resulting sourcemaps to relative path.
+This is required if you are debugging with Firefox)

 If the debug flag is not set, these source maps will be removed by browserify and thus will not be contained inside your bundle.